EvgeniyaItkina/EggCook/README.md

 ✅ Auto Reset – Clicking outside resets the timer to 00:00:00.
 ✅ Looping Alarm – The sound plays in a loop until the modal is closed.
 ✅ Default Timer Behavior – If the "Start" button is pressed without selecting an egg, the default time is 00:00:00, triggering the alarm immediately.
+✅ **Support the App** – Click the "Donate" button to support future updates.

 ---